-In its motion to dismiss, First Gulf Bank argues that the safe harbor bars the Trustee's recovery of this transfer, the Trustee has failed to allege that it holds BLMIS customer property, that this Court lacks personal jurisdiction, and that the Trustee has failed to plead a cause of action under Federal Rule of Civil Procedure 8.
-Defendant also argues that its affirmative defenses are plain on the face of the Complaint and that the Trustee is not entitled to reply on the Ponzi scheme presumption.
+In its motion to dismiss, Parson argues that the safe harbor bars the Trustee's recovery of this transfer, the Trustee has failed to allege that it holds BLMIS customer property, and that this Court lacks personal jurisdiction.
 The Trustee opposes the motion to dismiss.
-The parties have stipulated to waive oral argument on this motion and rely on their papers.
-Stip & Order, ECF No. 96.